Two-step dynamic obstacle avoidance: Experiments

 Following (\ref{eq:reward_fnc}), the absolute value of the test return of an episode can be immediately interpreted as the number of collisions.
-Thus, including the collision risk estimates based on supervised learning roughly halves the number of collisions.
-This performance boost is independent of the used algorithm.
-Notably, the high variance observed in the SL-LSTM-TD3 algorithm can be attributed to two out of the ten training runs, during which the training process remains stagnant for an extended period around an initial return value of -10.
+Thus, \rdd{according to Figure \ref{fig:trainResults},} including the \rdd{CR} estimates based on supervised learning roughly halves the number of collisions.
+This performance boost is independent of the used algorithm\rdd{, and the variance of the test returns is relatively small for $l = 4$.
+Analyzing Figure \ref{fig:h_ablate}, we see that the results for larger history lengths underline the finding from $l=4$ that including the SL module is highly beneficial.
+In particular, for $l=10$, the LSTM-TD3 without the SL component fails to learn anything, while the SL-LSTM-TD3 approach achieves much better performance, although at the expense of increased variance.
+We generally observe that the LSTM-TD3 has a higher return variance than the LSTM-SAC.}

-We visualize an exemplary episode for stochastic and periodic obstacle movements in Figures \ref{fig:env_example_AR1} and \ref{fig:env_example_sinus}, respectively, to give further intuition about how the trained agents perform in the obstacle avoidance environment.
-Since both RL algorithms perform return-wise equally well, we show only the trajectory of the two configurations of the LSTM-TD3.
-The agent trajectories are depicted in red and yellow, and obstacle trajectories in blue and green, respectively, according to the imposed passing rules.
-The violations of the passing rules are marked with a black square.
-We can observe that the agent with the additional collision risk estimates (prefix 'SL') chooses the better trajectory, resulting in no violation of passing rules.
-On the other hand, the baseline agent seems unable to accurately predict the trajectory of some obstacles, resulting in clear violations of passing rules.
+We visualize an exemplary episode for stochastic and periodic obstacle movements in Figures \ref{fig:env_example_AR1} and \ref{fig:env_example_sinus}, respectively, to give further intuition about how the trained agents perform in the obstacle avoidance environment. \rdd{For illustration purposes, we show the trajectories of the LSTM-SAC with and without the SL module.} The agent trajectories are depicted in red and yellow, and obstacle trajectories in blue and green, respectively, according to the imposed passing rules.
+The violations of the passing rules are marked with a black square. \rdd{We observe that the agent equipped with the additional CR estimates (prefix 'SL') consistently selects better trajectories, avoiding violations of passing rules.
+In contrast, the baseline agent struggles to accurately predict the trajectories of some obstacles, leading to rule violations.}

+\rdd{For instance, in Figure \ref{fig:env_example_AR1}, shortly after $x = \unit[3000]{m}$, the SL-LSTM-SAC agent successfully navigates past an upcoming obstacle on the right, whereas the baseline agent's lateral position is too high, resulting in a rule violation.
+Later in the episode, after $x = \unit[7000]{m}$, the SL-LSTM-SAC agent correctly passes an obstacle on the left and another on the right, while the baseline agent violates the rules by passing both obstacles on the right side.
+Similar findings are evident in Figure \ref{fig:env_example_sinus}.
+For example, at a longitudinal position slightly beyond $x = \unit[9000]{m}$, the baseline agent incorrectly crosses an obstacle on the right side, violating the passing rules, while the SL-LSTM-SAC agent correctly passes on the left-hand side.
+These examples illustrate the superiority of the SL-LSTM-SAC agent in adhering to passing rules and choosing adequate trajectories.}